 I’m no different than you.
+I used several social media brands.
 I have Facebook and Google+ accounts.
 My family shares photos on Instagram, pops up an occasional video on Vine and pins images of interest on Pinterest.
 It feels as natural as checking voicemail and emails today, but it is different and speaks to how we have changed as a culture.

 Communication was generally more personal pre-Facebook.
 We may have dabbled in Instant Messenger but, for the most part, our life’s personal record was just that—personal.
 Today, it is public record and we made it so.